-CBS All Access to re-launch as Paramount+ in the US, Canada, and Latin America
+CBS All Access re-launches as Paramount+ in the US, Canada, and Latin America

 CBS All Access, a streaming service from ViacomCBS, is set to be rebranded as Paramount Plus starting March 4.
 The company announced the rebrand will become official at a special event set for February 24.